St Clears: History

-Neville Hughes (1945–2015) was born in St. Clears.
+Neville Hughes (1945–2015) was born in St Clears.
 He was a British actor and later a successful businessman in the motor manufacturer sales and marketing sector.

 Governance

 St Clears is also an electoral ward, electing councillors to Carmarthenshire County Council and St Clears Town Council.
+St Clears Town Hall, which is no longer used for civic purposes, is a grade II listed building.

 Railway

 The original railway was constructed by the South Wales Railway.
 Although trains travel on the West Wales line through St Clears, they have not stopped since 1964.
 After a local campaign to persuade the Welsh Government and Network Rail to reopen St Clears railway station, funding was secured to do so by 2024.

 Amenities

 The town has a large bilingual primary school, Ysgol Griffith Jones.

 There are a variety of local shops including two prize-winning traditional butchers and two craft centres.
 There are several pubs.

 The surrounding countryside is mainly rolling grassland consisting of moderate-sized fields with well-kept hedges.
 The main agricultural enterprise is dairying, but sheep and beef are very important as well.
 The soils are deep and productive and will grow good crops of potatoes and cereals, and the climate allows fruit growing as well.
 Although most of the land is farmed commercially the area is a haven for wildlife.

 The highlight of the farming year is the St Clears YFC annual show which is held in May.